op7ic/amphunt/README.md

 ## dumpallURL.py

 This file dumps all URLs which hosts connect to.
-Please edit [config.txt](config.txt] and add appropriate API keys.
+Please edit [config.txt](config.txt) and add appropriate API keys.

 How to invoke:
 ```